These are the instructor’s lecture notes for a course in Trigonometry

 Rectangular Geometry Fundamentals

-Draw the coordinate axes.
+Draw the origin and coordinate axes.

 Label the quadrants.